MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-exchange-task-synchronization.md

 What you need to know before you begin:

-- For SharePoint, **User profile synchronization** needs to be up and running, this typically means having a **User Profile service application** working in Central Administration, with the **synchronization service** running as well.
-There's further reading on this at the following links: [User profiles and identities](user-profiles-and-identities.md), and [Manage user profile synchronization in SharePoint Server](manage-profile-synchronization.md).
+- For SharePoint, **User profile synchronization** needs to be up and running, which typically means having a **User Profile service application** working in Central Administration, with the **synchronization service** running as well.
+There's further reading on this topic at the following links: [User profiles and identities](user-profiles-and-identities.md), and [Manage user profile synchronization in SharePoint Server](manage-profile-synchronization.md).

 - You'll also need to have the **Work Management service application** running for your SharePoint farm.